🌲

 image

-Over time and around day 7-8 of sitting, I discovered that so much of my resistance and escapism, fantasy mind, planning, comes due to a deep mental habit that is uncomfortable with the present moment as is.
-Perhaps due to boredom and to a refusal of sitting in deep acceptance of change.
+Over time, around days 7 and 8 of sitting, I discovered that so much of my resistance, escapism, and fantasizing mind comes from a deep mental habit that is uncomfortable with the present moment as it is.
+Perhaps this discomfort stems from boredom and from a refusal to sit in deep acceptance of change.
 It is extremely subtle to notice how much of an addiction it is to either think into the future (fantasy) or roam to memories of the past (more fantasy).
-Particularly when rewarded for such a mental functioning, to make a living, or to survive in modernity.
-From Bikkhu Bodhi’s essay "Anicca Vata Sankhara":
+We are particularly rewarded for such mental functioning in order to make a living or to survive in modernity: planning, strategizing, remembering, projecting.

-The most important fact to understand about sankharas, as conditioned formations, is that they are all impermanent: "Impermanent, alas, are formations."
-They are impermanent not only in the sense that in their gross manifestations they will eventually come to an end, but even more pointedly because at the subtle, subliminal level they are constantly undergoing rise and fall, forever coming into being and then, in a split second, breaking up and perishing: "Their very nature is to arise and vanish."
-For this reason the Buddha declares that all sankharas are suffering (sabbe sankhara dukkha) — suffering, however, not because they are all actually painful and stressful, but because they are stamped with the mark of transience.
-"Having arisen they then cease," and because they all cease they cannot provide stable happiness and security.
+"The most important fact to understand about sankharas, as conditioned formations, is that they are all impermanent: 'Impermanent, alas, are formations.'
+They are impermanent not only in the sense that in their gross manifestations they will eventually come to an end, but even more pointedly because at the subtle, subliminal level they are constantly undergoing rise and fall, forever coming into being and then, in a split second, breaking up and perishing: 'Their very nature is to arise and vanish.'
+For this reason the Buddha declares that all sankharas are suffering—suffering, however, not because they are all actually painful and stressful, but because they are stamped with the mark of transience."

 Day 10: Metta